alexcher-im/fresh/README.md

 }

 void app_main() {
-    // it's better to not create interfaces and controller on stack because they can take up much mekory auto wifi_interface = new WifiEspNowMeshInterface();
+    // it's better to not create interfaces and controller on stack because they can take up much memory auto wifi_interface = new WifiEspNowMeshInterface();
     auto controller = new MeshController("network name", wifi_interface->derive_far_addr_uint32());